 Children and Family Health Devon have developed a range of resources to help you understand and support your child.

-Babcock have provided access to courses to support families of children and young people who are on the autism assessment pathway, or have received an autism diagnosis.
+The Communication and Interaction Team has provided access to courses to support families of children and young people who are on the autism assessment pathway, or have received an autism diagnosis.

 Dimensions for Autism is a group based in Devon that supports adults on the autistic spectrum who do not have a learning disability.